DieterReuter/nv-d4m/README.md

 ### Prepare Docker-for-Mac

 First of all, you'll need access to the NeuVector Docker images which are available at a private Docker Hub account.
+In order to test NeuVector you should first apply for a trial license at https://neuvector.com/try-neuvector/.

 Create `neuvector` namespace:
 ```bash